khashabawy/rtl-ltr-easily/README.md

 Good ideas where to use
 ==============
-If your site have a reading-pan for writing or reading text , you can make it toggle direction so that any one can use this important reading-ban in LTR or RTL without having to make a speacial full site style in RTL or LTR
+If your site have a reading-pan for writing or reading text , you can make it toggle direction so that anyone can use this important reading-ban in LTR or RTL without having to make a speacial full site style in RTL or LTR